pfizer-opensource/scikit-digital-health/docs/src/dev/adding_documentation.rst

     ----------
     content
     """
-    from skimu.preprocessing.preprocessing import Preprocessing
+    from skdh.preprocessing.preprocessing import Preprocessing

 The docstring is written like a `.rst` header file (which is how it will get interpreted).
-For an example in `skimu`, see the `gait init file <src/skimu/gait/__init__.py>`_.
+For an example in `skdh`, see the `gait init file <src/skdh/gait/__init__.py>`_.
 For an example of a good module documentation from NumPY, see the `FFT <https://numpy.org/doc/stable/reference/routines.fft.html>`_ page.

 With this documentation written, the last thing is to add a short `.rst` file inside the actual documentation folder, which will instruct `sphinx` to read the documentation for this module: